codinghistorian/EIP712_batchMetatransaction/README.md

-Regarding the max number of metatransactions, the block gas limit in ganache is 6721975 when I shoved in 3 metatransactions to mint tokens, it costed 79128. by this figure, it is possible to shove in 84.95 metatransactions.
+Regarding the max number of metatransactions, the block gas limit in ganache is 6721975 when I shoved in 3 metatransactions to mint tokens, it costed 79128. by this figure, it is possible to shove in about 255 metatransactions.
-I could have saved upto 84 metatransactions in the server and then send them to the blockchain (if ganache could handle)
+I could have saved upto about 255 metatransactions in the server and then send them to the blockchain (if ganache could handle)